blueslurpee/netsci-final-project/README.md

 ```

 The `data` directory contains the raw data pulled from Etherscan.io and the Ethereum blockchain, as well as the accompanying scripts to generate the data.
-The raw data was loosely modeled off the following work [Networks of Ethereum Non-Fungible Tokens: A graph-based analysis of the ERC-721 ecosystem](https://arxiv.org/abs/2110.12545) The `eda` directory contains some additional data analysis performed by the team.
+The raw data was loosely modeled off the following work [Networks of Ethereum Non-Fungible Tokens: A graph-based analysis of the ERC-721 ecosystem](https://arxiv.org/abs/2110.12545)
+We recommend most users interested in the raw data to simply use the provided csv files present at `./data/collated`.

+The `eda` directory contains some additional data analysis performed by the team.

 The `memory` directory stores persistent representations of the dataframes and graph objects used in the analysis.
 They are generated from the raw data and saved in order to allow the analysis to be quickly repeated.
 The `output` directory stores images of our chart output.

-These directories can all be safely ignored.
+These directories can be mostly ignored.

 # The Main Files